KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an error is made while using a network protocol.

-    throw [System.Net.ProtocolViolationException]::New("an error is made while using a network protocol.")
+    throw [System.Net.ProtocolViolationException]::New('an error is made while using a network protocol.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Net.ProtocolViolationException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Net.ProtocolViolationException.aspx)